 In high or low markets, each file matters.
 After all, a home is likely your borrower’s biggest investment – and making sure a purchase, refinance or home equity transaction goes smoothly is critical.
 For that reason, it’s important to ensure that your title service provider takes the unique needs of your team and your borrowers into account and prioritizes each transaction.

-According to Kristy Folino, senior vice president, origination services, ServiceLink, “At the time we start working with a lender, we document their expectations, customize their account and provide a dedicated team with a single point of contact.
+According to Kristy Folino, Senior Vice President, Custom Solutions, ServiceLink, “At the time we start working with a lender, we document their expectations, customize their account and provide a dedicated team with a single point of contact.
 That team really gets to know each client and becomes an extension of their operation.
 When you dedicate individuals to working with the same lenders and loan officers, they understand the unique expectations each of them has.
 We empower our staff to make decisions and find creative solutions, which allows us to provide quick responses, have a more efficient process and provide exceptional service.”

 Prioritization of the borrower experience